 Morning: Free Walking Tour of Vieux Lyon

 No one day in Lyon itinerary is complete without Vieux Lyon.
 Of course you don’t need a walking tour to explore Vieux Lyon.
-As long as you have one eye and a method of transportation that works on cobblestones, you should be able to get around nicely on your own.
 But I think exploring a historic district is ever-so-much more fun if you have a knowledgeable guide or owl who can lead you about and teach you things.

 1) what is gothic?